 Mitigation Package to Seek Lesser Charge

-What can we do to put that particular person in the best possible position based on the circumstances we face.
+What can we do to put that person in the best possible position based on the circumstances we face.
 Then we sit down.
 We get a mitigation package together.

 I speak to the prosecutors and try to see where they're at.
-Sometimes we'll even get a psyche involved — a doctor to evaluate the person to give some recommendations as to number one.
+Sometimes we'll even get a psyche involved — a doctor to evaluate the person to give recommendations as to number one.

-When it comes to a child molestation case, it depends on whether the person has any prior record for this type of behavior — how old the child was at the time of the behavior — the depth of what actually happened — what impact it had on the child and will have in the future.
+When it comes to a child molestation case, it depends on whether the person has any prior record for this type of behavior — how old the child was at the time of the behavior — the depth of what happened — what impact it had on the child and will have in the future.

 Call our Law Firm for Help

-These are all things the prosecutors and judge look at in these child molestation cases.
-So, obviously, we as a defense need to look at these things as well, so that we can make sure that whatever we're doing, whatever moves we're making are the right moves for this particular client and to make sure we do everything we can to protect them.
+These are all things the prosecutors and judges look at in these child molestation cases.
+So, we as a defense need to look at these things as well, so that we can make sure that whatever we're doing, whatever moves we're making are the right moves for this particular client and to make sure we do everything we can to protect them.

 Pick up the phone.
 Make the call now.
-Ask to speak to Ron Hedding and we'll get the case moving in the right direction.
+Ask to speak to Ron Hedding, and we'll get the case moving in the right direction.